Shaquille O'Neal: O'Neal–Bryant tandem buildup (1996–1999)

 In eight seasons with the Los Angeles Lakers from 1996 to 2004, O'Neal won three consecutive championships from 2000 to 2002 and appeared in the 2004 NBA Finals.

 O'Neal became a free agent after the 1995–96 NBA season.
 In the summer of 1996, O'Neal was named to the United States Olympic basketball team, and was later part of the gold medal-winning team at the 1996 Olympics in Atlanta.
 While the Olympic basketball team was training in Orlando, the Orlando Sentinel published a poll that asked whether the Magic should fire Hill if that were one of O'Neal's conditions for returning.
 82% answered "no".
 O'Neal had a power struggle while playing under Hill.
 He said the team "just didn't respect [Hill]".
 Another question in the poll asked whether O'Neal was worth $115 million, in reference to the amount of the Magic's offer; 91.3% of the response said it was not.
 O'Neal's Olympic teammates teased him over the poll.
 He was also upset that the Orlando media implied O'Neal was not a good role model for having a child with his longtime girlfriend with no immediate plans to marry.
 O'Neal compared his lack of privacy in Orlando to "feeling like a big fish in a dried-up pond".
-He also learned that Hardaway considered himself the leader of the Magic and did not want O'Neal making more money than him.